OpenTwinCities/adopt-a-tree/README.md

 3. Get it running on your computer.
 There are a couple of tutorials for installing on Linux (https://github.com/codeforamerica/adopt-a-hydrant/wiki/Adopta-Install-Notes), and the process is pretty similar for OS X.
-4. Find an issue and start working on it at https://github.com/ballPointPenguin/adopt-a-tree/issues
+4. Find an issue and start working on it at https://github.com/OpenTwinCities/adopt-a-tree/issues
    - Be sure to make comments and ask questions on the issues.
    - We've prioritized issues into milestones, so please checkout the milestones to see what should get done next.
 5. [Create a topic branch.][branch]
 6. Add specs for your unimplemented feature or bug fix.
-7. Run `bundle exec rake test`.
+7. Run `bundle exec rspec`.
 If your specs pass, return to step 6.
 8. Implement your feature or bug fix.
-9. Run `bundle exec rake test`.
+9. Run `bundle exec rspec`.
 If your specs fail, return to step 8.
 10. Run `open coverage/index.html`.
 If your changes are not completely covered by your tests, return to step 6.
 11. Add, commit, and push your changes.